h0lzi/quine-relay-compose/README.md

 spawn all docker containers:

+docker-compose --verbose up -t 600 --no-recreate.
-docker-compose up. (go play a table top gome.
-Takes a while to spawn all the containers.)
+(go play a table top gome.
+Takes a while to spawn all the containers.
+For me 1 1/2 Hours local coal install)

-Note: For Trinton you need to set DOCKER_TLS_VERIFY=1 (even though sdc-docker setup unsets it) otherwise compose does not talk to the remote docker.
-(Bug???)
+Note: For local coal (Vmware SDC installation) you need to set DOCKER_TLS_VERIFY=1 (even though sdc-docker setup unsets it) otherwise compose does not talk to the remote docker.
+(Bug???).
+You also need a lot of RAM.
+12GB+.
+For me compose did brake a few times.
+Then I had to delete the last created containe and rerun the command.
+Not sure if thats a compose problem are ressource problem in coal.

 When done docker-compose multiplexes all docker logs so you can watch what goes on in each container.